mtumilowicz/java12-concurrency-singleton-pattern-workshop/README.md

 * the real problem with DCL is the assumption that the worst thing that can happen when reading a shared object reference without synchronization is to erroneously see a stale value (in this case, null )
-* in that case the DCL idiom compensates for this risk by trying again with the lock held
-* but the worst case - it is possible to see a current value of the reference but stale values for the object’s state, meaning that the object could be seen to be in an invalid or incorrect state
+* but the worst case - it is possible to see a current value of the reference but stale values for the object’s state - object could be seen to be in an invalid or incorrect state
 * the lazy initialization holder idiom offers the same benefits and is easier to understand

 # initialization safety